Humane-Documentation/Spree/business_logic/shipping.md

 package will be created so that all packages weigh less than the threshold.
 * Weight threshold defaults to `150` and is changed through `Stock::Splitter::Weight.threshold`  in an initializer

+4. Available packages are converted to shipments on the order object
+5. Shipping rates are determined and inventory units are created
+6. Checkout process continue to delivery step

 #### 3) The Prioritizer
 * Decides which `StockLocation` should ship which package from an order to come up with the best